kiringodhwani/RustCheatSheet/README.md

 - There are many different competing definitions describing what object-oriented programming is.
 Some of these definitions would classify Rust as an object-oriented programming language and others would not.

-There are arguably <ins>3 characteristics that most object-oriented programming languages share</ins>:
+<br>There are arguably <ins>3 characteristics that most object-oriented programming languages share</ins>:

 1. **<ins>Objects</ins>**